Lemon Pound Cake

 A Quick Look at our Ingredients

-Here's a look at our key ingredients, along with a few tips below.
+Here's a look at our key ingredients for today's lemon pound cake recipe, along with a few tips.
 You can find the full recipe and ingredient amounts at the bottom of this post.

 Buttermilk: We use full fat.
 The acidity softens the strands of gluten, making for a more tender, soft crumb!
 The acidity of the fresh lemon juice in the recipe helps with this also!